By Christopher Jeremiah

 …..sex of course!

 Some people believe that a nude body is a sexual body and can’t distinguish between the two.
-These sick individuals are the ones we need to protect the women and children from.
+These depraved individuals are the ones we need to protect the women and children from.
 I’m disgusted by the actions of these types of individuals.

 While keeping an open mind, ask yourself why clothes are really necessary.
 The only valid logical reason is to protect yourself from elements like rain and snow and for some the sun for which there is sunscreen.
 They also serve, to some extent, to keep seats sanitary, hence, the reason for our towels.